abnerrjo/BlogSourceCode/source/_posts/2017-01-25-how-to-install-sahara-and-sahara-dashboard-on-openstack-newton.markdown

 use_floating_ips = false
 ```

-Replace `openstack` by the RabbitMQ username, `RABBIT_PASS` by the RabbitMQ password and `controller` by the IP address where RabbitMQ is being hosted.
+Replace `openstack` by the RabbitMQ username and `RABBIT_PASS` by the RabbitMQ password.

 - In `[DATABASE]`: